-Appendix B

-The Fund's investment manager arrangements and benchmarks
+Appendix B The Fund's investment manager arrangements and benchmarks

-Legal & General Investment Management UK Equities To track the sterling total return of the FTSE All Share Index to within +/- 0.25% per annum for two years in three.
-Legal & General Investment Management North American Equities To track the sterling total return of the FTSE World North America Index (less withholding tax if applicable) to within +/-0.5% per annum for two years in three.
-Legal & General Investment Management North American Equities GPB currency hedged To track the sterling total return of the FTSE World North America Index (less withholding tax if applicable) hedged to within +/-0.5% per annum for two years in three.
-Legal & General Investment Management Europe ex UK Equities To track the sterling total return of the FTSE Developed Europe (ex UK) Index (less withholding tax if applicable) to within +/- 0.5% per annum for two years in three.
-Legal & General Investment Management Europe ex UK Equities GPB currency hedged To track the sterling total return of the FTSE Developed Europe (ex UK) Index (less withholding tax if applicable) hedged to within +/- 0.5% per annum for two years in three.
-Legal & General Investment Management Japanese Equities To track the sterling total return of the FTSE Japan Index to within +/- 0.5% per annum for two years in three.
-Legal & General Investment Management Asia Pacific ex Japan Equities To track the sterling total return of the FTSE Developed Asia Pacific (ex Japan) Index (less withholding tax if applicable) to within +/- 0.75% per annum for two years in three.
-Legal & General Investment Management Emerging Market Equities To track the sterling total return of the FTSE Emerging Index (less withholding tax if applicable) to within +/- 1.5% per annum for two years in three.
-Legal & General Investment Management Global Equities To track the total return of the FTSE RAFI All World 3000 Index Fund to within +/- 1.0% per annum for two years in three.
-Legal & General Investment Management Index-Linked Gilts To track the sterling total return on the FTSE Actuaries Index-Linked Over Five Year Index to within +/-0.25% per annum for two years in three.
-Wellington Management Global Total Return Fund To outperform the Bank of America Merrill Lynch 3 Month T-Bill Hedged to GBP by 4.0 to 6.0% p.a.
-Wellington Management Multi-Asset Credit Fund To outperform a composite of the Bank of America Merrill Lynch 3 Month T-Bill Hedged to GBP by 2.0% p.a.
+Legal and General Investment Management UK Equities To track the sterling total return of the FTSE All Share Index to within +/- 0.25% per annum for two years in three.
+Legal and General Investment Management North American Equities To track the sterling total return of the FTSE World North America Index to within +/-0.5% per annum for two years in three.
+Legal and General Investment Management North American Equities GPB currency hedged To track the sterling total return of the FTSE World North America Index hedged to within +/-0.5% per annum for two years in three.
+Legal and General Investment Management Europe ex UK Equities To track the sterling total return of the FTSE Developed Europe (ex UK) Index to within +/- 0.5% per annum for two years in three.
+Legal and General Investment Management Europe ex UK Equities GPB currency hedged To track the sterling total return of the FTSE Developed Europe (ex UK) Index hedged to within +/- 0.5% per annum for two years in three.
+Legal and General Investment Management Japanese Equities To track the sterling total return of the FTSE Japan Index to within +/- 0.5% per annum for two years in three.
+Legal and General Investment Management Asia Pacific ex Japan Equities To track the sterling total return of the FTSE Developed Asia Pacific (ex Japan) Index to within +/- 0.75% per annum for two years in three.
+Legal and General Investment Management Emerging Market Equities To track the sterling total return of the FTSE Emerging Index to within \pm 1.5% per annum for two years in three.
+Legal and General Investment Management Global Equities To track the total return of the FTSE RAFI All World 3000 Index Fund to within +/- 1.0% pe annum for two years in three.
+Legal and General Investment Management Index-Linked Gilts To track the sterling total return on the FTSE Actuaries Index-Linked Over Five Year Index to within +/-0.25% per annum for two years in three.
+Wellington Management Global Total Return Fund To achieve an absolute return of 6.0% p.a. net of fees Wellington Management Multi-Asset Credit Fund To outperform the Bank of America Merrill Lynch 3 Month T-Bill Hedged to GBP by 4.0% to 6.0% p.a.
 BlackRock UK property To outperform the IPD UK All Balanced Funds Index by 0.5% p.a.
 Schroder UK property To outperform the IPD UK All Balanced Funds Index by 0.5% p.a.
 Rockspring UK property To outperform the IPD UK All Balanced Funds Index by 0.5% p.a.
-Morgan Stanley Private Equity Fund of Funds (Private Markets III, IV and GDO Fund) To outperform the FTSE All World Index Neuberger Berman Private Equity Fund of Funds (Crossroads Fund XVIII and XX) To outperform the FTSE All World Index Pantheon Private Equity Fund of Funds (Global Select 2017) To outperform the FTSE All World Index Global Infrastructure Partners Infrastructure - GIP Fund II To achieve and internal rate of return of 8% p.a. net of fees Antin Infrastructure Partners Infrastructure - Antin Fund II To achieve and internal rate of return of 8% p.a. net of fees
+Morgan Stanley Private Equity Fund of Funds (Private Markets III, IV and GDO Fund) To outperform the FTSE All World Index Neuberger Berman Private Equity Fund of Funds (Crossroads Fund XVIII and XX) To outperform the FTSE All World Index Pantheon Private Equity Fund of Funds (Global Select 2017) To outperform the FTSE All World Index Global Infrastructure Partners Infrastructure - GIP Fund II To achieve an internal rate of return of 8.0% p.a. net of fees Antin Infrastructure Partners Infrastructure - Antin Fund II To achieve an internal rate of return of 8.0% p.a. net of fees Pantheon Infrastructure Pantheon Fund III To achieve an internal rate of return of 8.0% p.a. net of fees

-Appendix C

-Long term expected returns
+Appendix C Long term expected returns